jonnonz1/nz-statute-book/acts/public/2004/care-of-children-act-2004.md

 ### 51 Court must consider protective conditions in certain cases
-(1) This section applies to a parenting order when— (a) the order provides for a person (person A) to have contact with a child; and (b) the court is satisfied that person A has physically or sexually abused the child or a person (person B) who has the role of providing day-to-day care for the child.
+(1) This section applies to a parenting order when— (a) the order provides for a person (person A) to have contact with a child; and (b) the court is satisfied that person A has inflicted family violence (as defined in section 9 of the Family Violence Act 2018) against the child or a person (person B) who has the role of providing day-to-day care for the child.
 (2) The court must consider whether the order should be subject to conditions imposed for the purpose of protecting the safety of person B while person A’s contact with the child takes place (including while the child is being collected from, or returned to, person B).
 (3)